 - Sarah Pashagumskum, Aanischaaukamikw Cree Cultural Institute (on leave), Oujé-Bougoumou, QC

 - Marie-Paule Robitaille, Musée de la civilisation (retired), Québec QC

 - Anthony Shelton, UBC Museum of Anthropology, Vancouver BC

-The Council is supported by CMA staff Dr. Vanda Vitali (Executive Director and CEO), Sue Lamothe (Deputy Director, Finance and Operations), and SM Leduc (Reconciliation Museologist).
+The Council is supported by CMA staff Dr. Vanda Vitali (Executive Director and CEO) and Sue Lamothe (Deputy Director, Finance and Operations).